When someone is newly diagnosed with prostate cancer, the decisions ahead can feel overwhelming. We’re looking for people who can help with that.

 Yes.
 Supporting others can be emotional.
 You’ll never be left to manage alone.
 We provide group check-ins and can connect you with someone to talk things through at any point.

 That’s absolutely fine.
 The training is a great way to find out if peer coaching is the right fit for you.
-There’s no obligation to continue if, after the workshop or once you’ve started, you feel it’s not for you.
+There’s no obligation to continue if you feel it’s not for you.
 We value your time and openness, and we’ll still consider it a valuable contribution that you explored the opportunity.

-Just email sarah.gray@tackleprostate.org with a short note about your experience and why you’re interested.
+Just email sarah.gray@tackleprostate.org with a short note about your experience and why you’re interested in becoming a Treatment Decision Buddy.
 We’ll get in touch for an informal chat before confirming your place on the next training session.

 If you’ve been through prostate cancer and want to help others navigate it with confidence, become a Treatment Decision Buddy.
 Email us below with a short message about your experience and why you’re interested.